rextechs/AzureIoTBootcamp/Day1-HOL2.md

 You can also select **Get Device Info** from the right-click menu to see all the device info, including the connection string, in the output window.

-## Step 4 : Install IoT Edge on Windows 10
+## Step 4 : Install IoT Edge on Windows 10 Enterprise

-In this step, we will install (Deploy) and initialize Azure IoT Edge Runtime to your Windows 10
+In this step, we will install (Deploy) and initialize Azure IoT Edge Runtime to your Windows 10 Enterprise

 > [!TIP]
 > In this instruction, we will use `iotedge` command.
 If you are familiar with `docker` command, you need to specify host to connect to by specifying `-H npipe:////./pipe/iotedge_moby_engine` parameter.